fransjacobs/model-railway/README.md

 JCS is a hobby project of me where I try to automate my Model Railway.
 Over the past years I have worked on and off on several aspects and modules of the software which are needed to drive automatically.
 A short summary of the topics which are needed and used to be able to drive trains automatically:

 - Connectivity to the Command Station hardware.
-(DCC-EX,HSI-S88, Marklin CS2/3)
+(DCC-EX,HSI-S88, Marklin CS2/3 ESU Ecos)
 - Edit and display graphically a layout
 - With the layout be able to route all the possible drive ways
 - Show the routes and driveways in the layout screen
 - Graphically feedback events on track to the layout screen
+- Automatically run locomotives on the layout
 - Input dialogs to setup Accessories, Locomotives, Command stations, etc
 - Locomotive Drive Cap so tha you can manually run you locomotive
 - Virtual Command Station, to ease testing and simulate automatic driving
+- Build in VNC viewer
 - Monitor Sensor events

 I created a [short video](https://youtu.be/xP6eUdScMY0) demonstrating automatic running of locomotives.
 Also a [video of pysical locomotives running on the Test Layout](https://www.youtube.com/watch?v=CyLmGk6gfHA)